Is life insurance worth it?

 Should young people buy term or whole life insurance?

-Term life insurance is, in general, the cheaper and more flexible alternative, and thus the preferable choice for the majority of people.
+Term life insurance is, in general, the cheaper and more flexible alternative, and thus the preferable choice for many people.
 You can customize term life insurance to cover the years of your life when your death would have the greatest impact on your loved ones, and then review the policy when they can sustain themselves without your life insurance.

 How much life insurance should I get?